 House Spirits Distillery

-Another of Distillery Row’s earliest entries, House Spirits debuted the acclaimed Aviation American Gin in 2006.
+Home to Westward Whiskey, House Spirits is one of Distillery Row’s earliest entries, debuting its acclaimed Aviation American Gin in 2006.
 The popularity of this non-traditional gin, flavored with lavender and orange peel, cemented Portland as a spirits city.
-Acquired by Davos Brands in 2016, Aviation is still distilled by House Spirits (actor Ryan Reynolds is such a fan that he acquired a stake in 2018).
-Under its own label, House Spirits crafts aquavit, vodka, whiskey and rum, as well as a developmental spirits line.
+(Acquired by Davos Brands in 2016, Aviation is still distilled by House Spirits.
+Actor Ryan Reynolds is such a fan that he acquired a stake in 2018.)
+Under its own label, House Spirits crafts aquavit, vodka, whiskey and rum, along with a developmental spirits line.

 Eastside Distilling, founded in 2008, has grown into Oregon’s second-largest spirit producer and the first publicly traded craft distiller in the nation.
 Its many award-winning spirits include potato vodka, Marionberry whiskey, coffee rum, and bourbon, whiskey and rye, all aged in Oregon Oak.
 Eastside Master Distiller Mel Heim was one of the first female distillers on the American craft spirits scene.